 (note: the fine walking stick used to give an idea of scale to the photo.
 And the sand martin nests)

-On several occasions, the Geologist’s Association undertook field trips and studies to local features such as Widmore Pit, and the exposures by the Penge Tunnel.
+On several occasions, in the Victorian age, the gentlemen (and a few ladies) of the Geologist’s Association undertook field trips and studies to local features such as Widmore Pit, and the exposures by the Penge Tunnel.
 This drawing was done on one of these field trips in 1871 and illustrates the structures exposed in the pit walls at this time.
+It can be speculated how the arrival of the GA members would have been seen by the local workmen, who probably were not impressed with the scientific interest in their workplace.
+Many of these GA excursions were concluded by having tea at whatever vicarage or hostelry was local, before taking a train back to London.

 Much thanks to Paul Rainey for his detective work in the GA archives that discovered this material.
 He has previously used it to compile a display in the Bromley Museum at the Priory, Orpington, but it is not clear what will become of this collection.